Alexander Imlay: Activities in Tasmania

 Alexander Imlay resigned his government post in 1833 and went to Tasmania to act as the local agent in Hobart for his brothers who remained in New South Wales.
 He arranged for vessels to bring their cattle and sheep from Twofold Bay to Tasmania.
 These shipments were well received and he was soon supplying most of the retail butchers in Hobart.
 Some of the ships were used as bay whalers in the winter months.
 He operated a number of shore-based whaling stations in Tasmania, and his brothers did the same at Twofold Bay.
 Alexander had one or two pastoral properties in Tasmania.
 He married Sophia Atkins in Hobart and the couple had four children.

 Later life and legacy

-The brothers experienced financial difficulties in the economic depression that began in 1840.
+The brothers experienced financial difficulties in the economic depression that began in 1840, and handed their 200,000 acres cattle run to the Walker brothers, who built a four-roomed Georgian mansion there, naming the property Kameruka, meaning "wait till we return".
+They sold the property, 21 km south-west of Bega, to the Twofold Bay Pastoral Company in 1852, and ended up with the Tooth family.

 Alexander left Tasmania and joined his brothers at Twofold Bay.
 George had an incurable disease and shot himself in December 1846.
 Alexander died in 1847 at his brother (presumably Peter)'s home.
 Peter moved to New Zealand in 1851 and lived there for 30 years.

 Among the things named after Imlay brothers in the New South Wales area is Imlay Street, the main street in Eden, the Mount Imlay National Park and Imlay Shire (absorbed into Bega Valley Shire in 1981).